barumau/pandunia/english/bax_kanun.md

 1. Every word is read as it is written.
 No letter is silent.
 Only the lower-case letters are necessary.
 2. The stress accent is on the syllable before the last consonant of the word.
 3. Nouns are unaffected by number or gender.
 They are neither masculine nor feminine, and neither singular nor plural by default.
 4. An adjective is placed before or after a noun and it works as a modifier.
+Frequently adjectives end in **-i**.
     - ex. **bon pan** = Good bread. **pan bon** = Bread good.
 5. Compound words are made by combining the elements that form them.
 The main word stands at the end.
     - ex. **poste sanduk** = mailbox